arancar01/alx_html_css/css_basic/README.md

 ## Author

-This project was created by [Your Name].
-(Replace with your actual name)
+This project was created by [Hamza errahmouni].